stevearc/overseer.nvim/lua/overseer/testing/README.md

 ## Future

+- Command to show test details for current cursor test
 - OverseerTestLast
 - Track previous tasks and dispose them
 - Show running status when test is in progress